Bobby Breen: Child star at RKO

 Breen went to Hollywood in 1935, where he received singing lessons from a vocal coach.
 Film producer Sol Lesser, who had discovered Jackie Coogan, signed Breen to RKO Radio Pictures.
-Around this time, he became a regular performer on Eddie Cantor's weekly CBS radio show, "Texaco Town," in 1936, where his talents as a boy soprano were appreciated by the listeners.
+Around this time, he became a regular performer on Eddie Cantor's weekly CBS radio show, Texaco Town, in 1936, where his talents as a boy soprano were appreciated by the listeners.
 Prior to the release of his first motion picture, Let's Sing Again, he was compared to other child stars of the era such as Freddie Bartholomew and Shirley Temple.
 In terms of his vocalist abilities, he was described as a combination of Allan Jones, Nelson Eddy and Al Jolson.
 His debut saw him being top-billed with Henry Armetta as his co-star.
-He sang La donna è mobile, among other songs, in the movie.
+He sang "La donna è mobile", among other songs, in the movie.

 He also signed a contract with Decca Records and had moderate success with a series of 78 rpm records in the late 1930s.
-The title song from Let's Sing Again (Decca 798) would become a national hit, charting at #14 in the summer of 1936.
-By the 21st century, Breen was the only male artist with a pre-World War II hit record still living (Rose Marie, who charted as an eight-year-old in 1932 with "Say That You Were Teasing Me", died in 2017, a year after Breen).
+The title song from Let's Sing Again (Decca 798) would become a success in the summer of 1936.